 Manish Bhatt Producer

-Manish Bhatt is a conservationist, writer, lawyer and education leader.
-He holds a Bachelors of Arts magna cum laude from The George Washington University, a Juris Doctor magna cum laude from St. Thomas University School of Law and a LL.M. from Georgetown University Law Center.
+Manish Bhatt is a conservationist, writer, lawyer, and education leader.
+He holds a Bachelor of Arts magna cum laude from George Washington University, a Juris Doctor magna cum laude from St. Thomas University School of Law, and an LL.M. from Georgetown University Law Center.

 Having grown up in a rural community in New York’s Catskill Mountains, Manish has a lifelong commitment to preserving wild spaces and wildlife.
 As an officer and Judge Advocate in the United States Coast Guard, Manish deployed in support of cleanup efforts following the Deepwater Horizon Oil Spill and led section 7 consultations with federal agency partners under the Endangered Species Act.
 He also worked closely with the Environmental Protection Agency and State Historic Preservation Officers to ensure compliance with marine environmental laws and regulations.
 Manish has served as a teacher and Head of School and believes in experiential and outdoor education.
 As a school leader, he worked closely with fundraising partners and grant providers to ensure student success and curricular development.